What makes the Master of Computer Science (MSC) distance education program at NC State unique?

-Our nationally recognized faculty consists of approximately 40 tenure-track professors, as well as a number of adjunct professors and visiting lecturers, many of whom possess extensive experience in industry.
-Included in this elite group of faculty are two Alumni Distinguished Professors, twenty recipients of the National Science Foundation's prestigious CAREER Award (which go to the nation's outstanding young faculty), a member of the National Academy of Engineering, a number of ACM and IEEE Fellows, and several University Outstanding Teachers.
+Our nationally recognized faculty consists of approximately 50 tenure-track professors, as well as a number of adjunct professors and visiting lecturers, many of whom possess extensive experience in industry.
+Included in this elite group of faculty are two Alumni Distinguished Professors, 20 recipients of the National Science Foundation's prestigious CAREER Award (which recognizes the nation's outstanding young faculty), a member of the National Academy of Engineering, a number of Association of Computing Machinery (ACM) and Institute of Electrical and Electronics Engineers (IEEE) Fellows, and several University Outstanding Teachers.

-The Master of Computer Science (Distance Education) program is a terminal professional degree program designed primarily to meet the needs of working professionals.
-The MCS-DE program is available to students residing in the United States, and to military personnel serving abroad.
+The Master of Computer Science program is a terminal professional degree program designed primarily to meet the needs of working professionals.
+The MCS program is available to students residing in the United States, and to military personnel serving abroad.
 The degree is based on coursework only; no thesis or comprehensive examination is required.
-MCS-DE students typically take one or two courses a semester.
+MCS students typically take one or two courses a semester.

-The Master of Computer Science (MCS) distance education program is designed for students with an undergraduate degree or sufficient undergraduate course work in computer science who wish to pursue a graduate degree in computer science.
-It is a 31 credit hour degree program that does not require a thesis, final oral exam or on- campus residency.
+The Master of Computer Science distance education program is designed for students with an undergraduate degree or sufficient undergraduate coursework in computer science who wish to pursue a graduate degree in computer science.
+It is a 31-credit hour degree program that does not require a thesis, final oral exam or on-campus residency.

 Students should have the following background in order to be considered for admission into the MCS degree program: